 At the same time, critical raw materials play a significant role in the energy transition (GCEE Annual Report 2021 items 550 f.).
 Rare earths, for example, are needed for solar and wind power plants.
 There is therefore already a high demand for these raw materials today, which is likely to increase further.
-The International Energy Agency (IEA, 2021), for example, estimates that the demand for critical raw materials needed to achieve the goals of the Paris Agreement could increase sevenfold between 2020 and 2040 in the area of rare earths and as much as 42-fold for lithium. $\lor$ CHART 140
+The International Energy Agency (IEA, 2021), for example, estimates that the demand for critical raw materials needed to achieve the goals of the Paris Agreement could increase sevenfold between 2020 and 2040 in the area of rare earths and as much as 42-fold for lithium. $\[ \] \]$ CHART 140

-487. The extraction of critical raw materials is highly geographically concentrated.
 More than 80 % of rare earths are mined in China, and more than 75 % of platinum and palladium come from South Africa and Russia (Steinmüller, 2020).

-S CHART 141 LEFT Further processing often takes place outside Europe and is concentrated in just a few countries.
+CHART 141 LEFT Further processing often takes place outside Europe and is concentrated in just a few countries.
 China in particular has established itself as the most important producer on the world market in recent decades.
 To this end, the Chinese government has encouraged domestic companies through subsidies and industry consolidation (Schüler-Zhou et al., 2020; Penke, 2021) to shift from extracting critical raw materials to producing alloys and magnets (European Commission, 2020b; Nem Singh, 2021).

-S CHART 141 RIGHT S BOX 24 Since 2008 the European Commission has published an official list of all raw materials that are of
+CHART 141 RIGHT ■ BOX 24 Since 2008 the European Commission has published an official list of all raw materials that are of